Jeechu/NewlineSeparatedToList/README.md

-# NewlineSeperatedToList for Sublime Text 3
+# NewlineSeparatedToList for Sublime Text 3

-This package makes converting newline seperated document (or selection of document) to a list easier.
+This package makes converting newline separated document (or selection of document) to a list easier.

 ## Settings